-It doesn’t take a lawyer to be familiar with the rights that are read to a person when he or she is being arrested.
+It doesn't take a lawyer to be familiar with the rights that are read to a person when they are being arrested.
 Known now as your Miranda rights, a police officer will tell you that you have the right to remain silent and that anything you say can and will be used against you in a court of law.
-My wife loves the television show Law and Order and that line is recited probably three times every single episode.
+My wife loves the television show Law and Order, and that line is recited probably three times every single episode.

-The point I’m trying to make here is that most of you have probably heard that line in some format before you just read it here.
-That warning is applicable even in child custody cases that involve an evaluation of you, your family and your home.
+The point I'm trying to make here is that most of you have probably heard that line in some format before you just read it here.
+That warning is applicable even in child custody cases that involve evaluating you, your family, and your home.

-When interacting with your child custody evaluator it is important to remember that he or she, while nice and pie and sweeter than honey, is not your friend and is not an advocate for you.
-As a human being, he or she probably sympathizes with what you and your family are going through.
+When interacting with your child custody evaluator, it is essential to remember that they, while pleasant and pie and sweeter than honey, is not your friend and is not an advocate for you.
+As a human beings, they probably sympathize with what you and your family are going through.

-In conversation, he or she may even tell you as much.
+In conversation, they may even tell you as much.
 However, be wary when discussing any subjects with the evaluator.
-The reason being is that what you tell him or her is never “off the record”.
+The reason is that what you tell them is never "off the record."
 Those discussions are available to the judge and will likely be used to create a custody report and make recommendations regarding conservatorship, possession, and access in your case.

-You will likely have an attorney in your child custody case and this is advisable.
-Certainly, a child custody evaluation is not done in every divorce or child custody case.
-When they are done it is usually due to a fairly substantial dispute or difference in opinion on a subject in connection with your case.
-Having an attorney to advocate for you and communicate your rights and responsibilities is crucial.
+You will likely have an attorney in your child custody case, which is advisable.
+Indeed, a child custody evaluation is not done in every divorce or child custody case.
+When they are done, it is usually due to a reasonably substantial dispute or difference in opinion on a subject in connection with your case—having an attorney to advocate for you and communicate your rights and responsibilities.

-Speak to your attorney if you have any doubt whatsoever in what you should and should not discuss with a child care evaluator.
-I do not mean to make this sound any more intimidating or imposing than it ought to be but it is an important process and can impact your case in a dramatic way.
+Speak to your attorney if you have any doubt about what you should and should not discuss with a child care evaluator.
+I do not mean to make this sound any more intimidating or imposing than it ought to be, but it is a necessary process and can dramatically impact your case.
 Always use your best judgment when saying anything to a child custody evaluator.

 Paperwork, Paperwork, Paperwork

-At the outset of an evaluation, the evaluator will likely have you and the other parent to your child fill out some paperwork for him or her.
-Your attorney will likely have done the same with you but the way you approach each should be different.
+At the outset of an evaluation, the evaluator will likely have you and the other parent to your child fill out some paperwork for them.
+Your attorney will probably have done the same with you, but how you approach each should be different.

-Your attorney’s paperwork is for the lawyer’s eyes only and can be done in a more “off the cuff” fashion.
-The evaluator’s paperwork is going to be one of the first ways that he or she is able to judge you and as a result, you should put some thought into how you respond to questions.
+Your attorney's paperwork is only for the lawyer's eyes and can be done in a more "off the cuff" fashion.
+The evaluator's paperwork will be one of the first ways that they can judge you, and as a result, you should put some thought into how you respond to questions.

-For instance, when responding to a question it is smart to not completely dismantle the other parent in your answers.
+For instance, when responding to a question, it is wise not to thoroughly dismantle the other parent in your answers.
 You may have the fire of a thousand suns ready to leap off your fingertips and onto that piece of paper, but I would recommend you hold back.
-If the other parent is the reason why your case was filed, if their actions have led to financial and emotional difficulties or anything in between this is not the place to fight that battle.
+If the other parent is the reason your case was filed, if their actions have led to financial and emotional difficulties or anything in between, this is not the place to fight that battle.

 You have an attorney to advocate for you.
-Let him or her do their job.
-Answer the questions as they are asked and do not provide superfluous information.
+Let them do their job.
+Please answer the questions as they are asked and do not provide extra information.

-When answering questions remember that if you attempt to exaggerate something or minimize something in your favor that it is likely that this will come back to haunt you.
+When answering questions, remember that if you attempt to exaggerate something or minimize something in your favor, this will likely come back to haunt you.
 You may eventually be asked to provide evidence of what you are saying in the paperwork answers.
-If the answers you provide cannot be substantiated it looks like either you:
+If the answers you provide cannot be substantiated, it looks like either you: